top of page

 Walk / trot poles and transitions on a circle

-Pole work is an excellent tool to build strength and flexibility, especially through the core and limbs.
+Pole exercise is an excellent tool to build strength and flexibility, especially through the core and limbs.
 Pole work can help increase the range of joint activation and mobilisation, adding in transitions will improve fitness.

-How to do the Exercise:
+How to do the Pole Exercise:

 Start with four walk poles on a circle (0.8-1.0 metres apart), and another four poles set at trot pole distance on the opposite side of the circle (1.2-1.5 metres apart).